 With every state, visitation must be in the interest of the child.
 However, New York does is not specific on how the interest of the child is determined.
 Although there are factors that are included in other state laws that are not present in New York laws, it is assumed that the court recognizes the same factors when determining the interests of the child.

 If a grandparent wants to ask for visitation rights, they must provide a burden of proof, which is the responsibility to provide valid evidence.
 When one or both parents die, the visitation rights are automatic.
 If the child’s parents are living, then burden of proof must be provided.

 With grandparents rights, judges will carefully consider the circumstances because visitation may go against parental preferences.
 The court will look at the child’s family structure and see if there is animosity between grandparents and parents of the child.
 When a grandparent establishes legal ground for requesting visitation rights, the following will be considered:

 - The age of the child

 - The wants of the child

 - Physical and mental health of parents, grandparents, and children

 - Past relationships

-In addition, the court will also assign a child an attorney to represent the child’s best interest and speak on behalf of the child in court.
+In addition, the court will also assign a child an attorney to represent the child’s interest and speak on behalf of the child in court.
 When a grandparent files a petition, he or she will explain a proposed schedule for visitation (court-ordered time).
 Once a request has been filed, the parents will be notified of the request with a visitation order.
 There are instances when grandparents may want more time with their grandchildren or parents are preventing them from seeing the children, so grandparents can ask the court to modify the visitation order or enforce it if needed.

 Grandparents rights in New York are complex, and it could be difficult for some to maintain their current schedules while filing for a visitation request.
 A reputable family law attorney can provide assistance by guiding grandparents through the process.
 If you are a grandparent and want to request for visitation, contact a New York grandparents rights lawyer today.